-- Vapor intrusion to site buildings 2014 and 2015 sub-slab vapor results indicate that the potential risks posed by the vapor intrusion exposure pathway are within EPA's acceptable excess cancer risk range, and no adverse non-cancer health effects are likely associated with potential exposures to COPCs in indoor air by vapor intrusion.
+- Vapor intrusion to site buildings 2014 and 2015 sub-slab vapor results indicate that the potential risks posed by the vapor intrusion exposure pathway are within EPA's acceptable excess cancer risk range, and no adverse non-cancer health effects are likely associated with potential exposures to COPCs in indoor air by vapor intrusion (based on EPAs EPA's June 2015 "Office of Solid Waste and Emergency Response Technical Guide for Assessing and Mitigating the Vapor Intrusion Pathway from Subsurface Vapor Sources to Indoor Air" (Technical Guide; EPA 2015b)).
 Therefore, evaluation of the RI sub-slab vapor data indicates the vapor intrusion exposure pathway at the Wix facility does not pose a human health concern.
 Future construction of additional buildings on the property is not reasonably anticipated. - Vapor intrusion to offsite buildings on neighboring properties is not a complete exposure pathway as affected soil and groundwater do not extend beyond property limits.
 Affected subsurface soil is capped by surface soils, asphalt, and concrete cover.
-Trenching for utility/construction work is not anticipated in the affected area; however, exposure to affected soils by utility/construction workers will be considered as a potential future exposure pathway. - Groundwater is not used and is not planned to be used at the site.
+Trenching for utility/construction work is not anticipated under normal circumstances in the affected area; however, exposure to affected soils by utility/construction workers will be considered as a potential future exposure pathway. - Groundwater is not used and is not planned to be used at the site.
 As a result, groundwater use is not a current or future exposure pathway for the subject property, assuming implementation of the appropriate activity and use limitations.